Questions to ask someone in a wheelchair (as asked by kids)

 Saving one my favorite wheelchair questions for last!
 I deeply regret not having ever replied with, “Yes, I came out wheels first.”
 Maybe one day.
 It’s hard to tell whether they’re asking if I was literally born in my chair, or if that’s their way of asking if I was born disabled.

-Whenever a child asked a lot of questions about my wheelchar, I made sure to tell their parents whenever they picked them up, in case they might have more questions at home.
-Also, I want to encourage more discussions about disabilities, so they’ll be more understanding and inclusive as adults.
+Whenever a child asked a lot of questions about my wheelchair, I made sure to tell their parents whenever they picked them up, in case they might have more questions at home.
+Also, I want to encourage more discussions about disabilities with kids, so they’ll be more understanding and inclusive as adults.
 In an ideal situation, the parents would show them videos or other age-appropriate resources to help answer their wheelchair questions and any other questions they have about disabilities.

-I want children to ask questions and get exposure to different kinds of disabilities, but I know that every situation and disabled person is different.
+I want children to ask questions about wheelchairs and get exposure to many different kinds of disabilities, but I know that every situation and disabled person is different.
 Some people might not be open to any questions at all, while others are totally 100% okay with it.
 Personally, if I’m in a role where I’m an educator of sorts, whether that’s a camp counselor, teacher, or speaker, etc., I’m okay with most questions.

 If I am out and about, then it’s better to ask if it’s okay if the child asks a question about my wheelchair or disability, rather than answering the question without fully knowing the answer, and potentially spreading misinformation.
 And I imagine this is probably the case with most disabled people.
 I remember being at the mall one time, and a girl asked her grandmother why I was in a wheelchair, and they weren’t.
 The grandmother’s response was, “Because we’re blessed.”
 No. Just no.